tora-tool/tora/README.md

 * Full UNICODE support
 * Printing of any list, text or chart

-For installation instructions se the file INSTALL.
+For installation instructions see the file INSTALL.

 TOra is developed by a community of Open Source developers.
 The original (pre 1.3.15) development was done by Henrik Johnson of Quest Software, Inc.

-The homepage for the TOra project is http://tora.sourceforge.net.
-If you encounter problems you can find both mailinglists and bugtracking tools from this page.
+The homepage for the TOra project is at http://torasql.com/

+If you encounter problems you can send an e-mail to tora-develop@lists.sourceforge.net or create a ticket on github.